tinkerbell/tinkerbell.org/content/docs/troubleshooting/logging.md

 ```
 LOG_DRIVER                   # Defines the type of log driver like syslog or fluentd, journald etc
-LOG_OPT_SERVER_ADDRESS_TYPE  # Defines the type of log server-address type like syslog-address or fluentd-address etc
 LOG_OPT_SERVER_ADDRESS       # Defines the IP address of log server
 LOG_OPT_TAG                  # Defines the tag which will be marked on the Tinkerbell containers
 ```

 As of now, we are supporting `server_address` and `tag` log-opts but in next releases, we will support other log-opts as well.
 Moreover, we would also like to understand the use case of other log-opts before adding them, specifically how they can improve the centralized logging as a feature.

 Once the host-level configuration are completed we can start the Tinkerbell docker services using docker-compose.
 In the respective docker-compose file these configurations are reflected via variables as shown below.
-Please note, `log-address-type` is a key in the docker-compose file.
-So, as of now, it is required to manually change the value as per the type of log-driver.
+Please note, `log-server-address-type` is a key in the docker-compose file.
+So, as of now, it is required to manually change the value as per the type of log-driver in the compose file.
+While for the Tinkerbell worker and action containers, value for this parameter does not require manual intervention.
+These containers are managed by Tinkerbell provisioner services, which start these containers with log-server-address-type as the concatenated string of value of variable LOG_DRIVER with the string `-address`.
 (See [Default logging configuration](#defualt-logging-configuration) and [Plug & Play](#plug-and-play) for more reference.)

 ```
 <some-tink-service>: